 Moroccan Traditional Clothes is rich in traditions, and many of the clothes worn by locals are an integral part of Moroccan culture and identity.
-While many Moroccans, particularly those from younger generations, prefer to dress in modern Western garments on a daily basis, special occasions and ceremonial events typically see a return to traditions.
+While many Moroccans, particularly those from younger generations, prefer to dress in modern Western garments daily, special occasions and ceremonial events typically see a return to traditions.

-Moroccan Traditional Clothes is not only attractive, but the long, loose, and flowing garments are also religiously acceptable and practical for staying cool in hot, sunny weather.
+Moroccan Traditional Clothes are not only attractive, but the long, loose, and flowing garments are also religiously acceptable and practical for staying cool in hot, sunny weather.

 Learn more about the history and use of traditional Moroccan items, and perhaps be inspired to buy some local clothing as a souvenir on your next visit to the kingdom.